akuity/aws-akuity-workshop/content/2_ModuleTwo_Setup/22_SetUpAccessfortheAkuityCLI.md

 ---
-title: "Create a Workspace" # MODIFY THIS TITLE
+title: "Deploying Resources into the Cluster with Akuity Platform" # MODIFY THIS TITLE
 chapter: true
 weight: 2 # MODIFY THIS VALUE TO REFLECT THE ORDERING OF THE MODULES
 ---